Sauron-1/es2dpic/README.md

 ## Compiling

-Please use `nvcc` to compile and add following flags: `-lnetcdf -lcufft -lcublas -lcurand -arch sm_XX`.
+Please use `nvcc` to compile and add following flags: `-lnetcdf -lcufft -lcublas -lcurand -arch sm_XX` if you want to use NetCDF or just add `-lcufft -lcublas -lcurand -arch sm_XX` if you don't want to use NetCDF.
 Where `sm_XX` means your GPU's compute capability, e.g. `sm_75` for compute capability 7.5.

 For example, use `nvcc code.cu -o code -O3 -lnetcdf -lcufft -lcublas -lcurand -arch sm_75` to generate executable `code` on 16XX or 20XX Geforce GPU.